wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 One other note to be made about Fortran interoperability concerns the mismatch between default Fortran integers and C++'s `size_type`, which is often used as a parameter.
-The mismatch requires that users awkwardly cast values when passing into function calls:
+The differing `KIND` of the integers requires that users awkwardly cast values when passing into function calls:
 ```fortran
 call my_vector%resize(INT(n,C_LONG))
 ```